NBISweden/LocalEGA-se-logitor/elasticsearch/README.md

   ```console
   helm install elasticsearch elastic/elasticsearch -f helm/elastic-vals.yaml -n elastic --version 7.7.1
   ```
-* Configure a log exporter daemon like `fluentd`, `fluentbit` or `logstash` to talk to the newly deployed Elasticsearch service.
-If you are using Rancher, you can easily set this up in the logging settings of your project.
-It is recommended to use an official Helm chart for this purpose: https://github.com/helm/charts/tree/master/stable/fluentd

 * Verify that indexes were actually recorded by running:
   ```console